 If specifying a proprietary (prefabricated) retaining wall, provide sufficient information in the plans such that, prior to submitting a bid, the Contractor can select a proprietary company to design the internal stability of the prefabricated retaining wall after the project is awarded.

 Detail each wall on a project separately.
-For MSE wall examples, see BDM Figure 201-2, Figure 201-3, Figure 201-4, Figure 201-5, Figure 201-6, and Figure 201-7.
+For MSE wall examples, see BDM Figure 201-2, Figure 201-3, Figure 201-4, Figure 201-5, Figure 201-6, Figure 201-7, Figure 201-8, and Figure 201-9.
 As a minimum, provide the following information in the project plans for each wall location:

 A. Plan View of the wall showing: